Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - have signs of an allergic reaction

-- become pregnant or start breastfeeding
+- become pregnant, are planning a pregnancy or start breastfeeding

 See the Consumer Medicines Information (CMI) for full details about when to speak with your doctor before or after you have started taking prednisolone.